ibm-cloud-architecture/ibm-cloud-stencils/README.md

 1. Organized into vpc icons, boxes, and connectors.
 2. Added box type with integrated tags on draw.io.
 3. Added shading to boxes for zones and subnets.
-4. Added width variation on all boxes.
+4. Added width variation on boxes.
 5. Added boxes for Instance Group, Resource Group, Cloud Services, Public Network, and Enterprise Network.
 6. Added icons for Power Instance and Transit Gateway.